nrfconnect/sdk-nrf/applications/machine_learning/README.rst

    After the mode is switched, the LED color changes to red and the LED starts blinking very slowly.
 #.
 Program the :ref:`central_uart` sample to a compatible development kit, for example the nRF52840 Development Kit.
 #.
 Turn on the programmed device.
-   After a brief delay the Bluetooth® connection between the sample and the Thingy is established.
+   After a brief delay, the Bluetooth® connection between the sample and the Thingy is established.
    The Thingy forwards the sensor readouts over NUS.
    The LED on the Thingy starts to blink rapidly.
 #.
 Connect to the Bluetooth® Central UART sample with a terminal emulator (for example, PuTTY).